 - Social signals – Facebook likes, Twitter followers, etc.

 I’ve listed them approximately by order of importance (from most to least).
 For a more in-depth look of how those factors influence your rankings, check out this recent study on local search ranking factors.

-Improving the structure of your site
+Improving the structure of your martial arts or MMA website

 Behind the scenes, your site is written in a language called HTML (HyperText Markup Language), which provides structure to the content you have on any page on the site.
 This includes identifying interface elements, such as the header, footer and menu, marking up headings, paragraphs and lists and other elements that make up your content.

 When search engines visit your site, they see it as it appears behind the scenes and not as you see it in the browser.
 The way the HTML of your site is structured can make a difference in how search engines understand your content.